algobulls/pyalgotrading/docs/structure.md

 ### Methods
 ---
 1. `strategy_select_instruments_for_entry()` - You may want to run your strategy for multiple instruments.
 When you pass those instruments to the strategy, the backend core calls this method for each instrument one by one, every candle time.
-This allows you to write decision making code for each instrument, allowing you to decide whether an order is to be punched for that particular instrument or not.
+This allows you to write decision-making code for each instrument, allowing you to decide whether an order is to be punched for that particular instrument or not.
 2. `strategy_enter_position()` - You can now punch your order in this method for each instrument that you have selected for entry in the previous method.
 3. `strategy_select_instruments_for_exit()` - Once a position is entered for a particular instrument, the backend core calls this method for those instruments one by one, every candle time.
-This allows you to write decision making code for each instrument, allowing you to decide whether that particular instrument is to be exited or not.
+This allows you to write decision-making code for each instrument, allowing you to decide whether that particular instrument is to be exited or not.
 4. `strategy_exit_position()` - You can now exit positions in this method for each instrument that you have selected for exit in the previous method.